David-Aqeel/Project-1-MASTERMIND/README.md

 Getting Started:

+##Mastermind is a code guessing game where the player has 10 guesses to guess a non-repeating 4 color sequence out of 6 color choices.##

 1. On game start, the computer will generate a random 4-color-combination, which is the
     answer.
 2. The player will have 10 tries to guess this 4 color combination.